British Transport Commission: Museums

 The BTC inherited the LNER's Railway Museum at York and appointed a Curator of Historical Relics to build up a national collection.
 Eventually, much of this collection was displayed at the Museum of British Transport at Clapham, south London.
 This closed in the early 1970s and was superseded by the National Railway Museum at York and the London Transport Museum (now in Covent Garden).
 The BTC also established the Stoke Bruerne Canal Museum.

 Railways and hotels

 This included British Railways, including ancillary activities like engineering workshops, and London Underground.
 The former LMS lines in Northern Ireland (see Northern Counties Committee) were sold to the Ulster Transport Authority in 1949.

+A travel agent, Thomas Cook & Son, was part of the Railways Executive.

 The former railway hotels and catering departments initially came under the control of the Railway Executive, but on 1 July 1948 they were transferred to the Hotels Executive.
 Between 1953 and 1963, the business operated as British Transport Hotel and Catering Services; and in 1963 it became the British Transport Hotels.